Tobi29/Scapes/README.md

   * Place the unextracted archive into `ScapesEngine/resources/JRE/Windows/32` and `ScapesEngine/resources/JRE/Windows/64` respectively
   * Download Launch4j for your platform
-  * Place the extracted archive into `ScapesEngine/resources/Launch4j` (Make sure the jar is in `ScapesEngine/resources/Launch4j/launch4j.jar`!)
+  * Place the extracted archives into `ScapesEngine/resources/Launch4j` (Make sure the jar is in `ScapesEngine/resources/Launch4j/launch4j.jar`!)
   * Download Inno Setup (Unicode version recommended)
   * Windows only: